 As with any college course, you are expected to come to class every meeting, on time, for the duration of the meeting.
 If you have more than two unexcused absences, your final grade will be reduced by one full grade (e.g. from an A to a B).
 For every one after that, the same will happen.
 An excused absence would mean something along the lines of a medical emergency or a funeral and requires documentation.
-"I wasn't feeling well" isn't an excused absence.
-Using the online absence reporter isn't an excused absence.
 Leaving early and showing up late will count against you as well.